jyotirmayyy/CoinSurf/README.md

 CoinSurf is a frontend project made purely using HTML and Sass.

 This webpage is responsive, aesthetic, follows latest design trends and consists of soothing animations  (also for microinteractions).

+I've used blue colored theme as it represents stability, trust, and serenity which is ideal for financial page.
+I've also used Poppins for the text, which is a geometric typeface considered as a highly readble font.
 ## Link

 https://jyotirmayyy.github.io/CoinSurf/